 It is said of today’s baby boomers that ‘the 60 year olds’ are the ‘new 40 year olds’.
 Well this young crock is one of the new ‘80 year olds’.
 I always like to be one of the first.

 I used to savour living in Sydney so as to have access to its libraries.
-As I built up my own library, my access to the city libraries became less.
+As book by book I built up my own library, my access to the city libraries became less.
 With my own books way out of reach, my life’s so circumscribed that I surrender to suburban lassitude.
 Watching a lot of movies has become my main shot in the arm.

 Keeping an eye on the world going by my window, i’m taking my time.
 I used to love zipping around this pushy harbour city.
 My car sat idle at the front of our house for two and half rough and rainy years only having been driven by me once.
 That was fairly nerve wracking.
 This drove home that life for me was no longer in the fast lane but in the oncoming traffic.
 So now I’m now relegated to being a permanent passenger.